 This possible function was discussed in relation to the AAMC Policy Statement on "Corporate Responsibility for Graduate Medical Education."
 (The most recent version under a new title, is attached as Appendix A to these minutes)

-XII.
-This phase of the discussion terminated with some stimulating arguments for positions and some proposals.

-A. A resolution -- "whereas" etc., recommending that AAMC encourage house staff participation at the local level -- including both situations in which representation
+- XII.
+This phase of the discussion terminated with some stimulating arguments for positions and some proposals. - A. A resolution -- "whereas" etc., recommending that level -- including both situations in which representation